epsilon537/boxlambda/docs/sw_comp_irqs.md

 ## Vectored Mode

 Ibex handles interrupts in *Vectored Mode*.
 Each interrupt has a separate entry point in a vector table.
 When an interrupt occurs, the CPU jumps to the address calculated by multiplying the `IRQ_ID` by four and adding it to the vector table base address.
 The vector table base address is specified in the `mtvec` CSR.
-In BoxLambda, I'm leaving it at 0, so the interrupt entry point address is simply `IRQ_ID*4`.
+In BoxLambda, after reset the vector will initially point at `0x1150000`.
+Crt0's `_start()` function will set it to 0 (in IMEM), so from then on an interrupt's entry point address is simply `IRQ_ID*4`.

 ## Vectors.S Weak Bindings